 Once you save your Stored Table, you’ll be redirected to the full list of Data Stores and their Stored Tables.
 Your Stored Table will not run until its scheduled time, but if you want to use it immediately, you may manually refresh it here.

 Once your Stored Table has finished loading, you can use it to create charts as you would any other data source.

 If you would like to use your Stored Tables in SQL Mode, please note that they support PostgreSQL syntax.

 To use more than one Stored Table in the same query, add foreign keys between the two tables in its schema.
 The two Stored Tables will need to be inside the same Data Store.
 To access the Data Store’s schema, click its name from the full list of Data Stores.

 When data is added to a Data Store, it is saved in UTC.
 To convert the data to another time zone, use the Time Zone Support Data Store setting.
 This will convert the Data Store data in your chart queries to the desired time zone.

 |In the Data Explorer interface|

 Data Store preview

-If you have set your Data Store table limit to 1 million but are only seeing 1,000 rows after running your Data Store, this is because the Data Store builder will always display the first 1000 rows of data as a preview.
+If you have set your Data Store table limit to 1 million but are only seeing 1,000 rows after running your Data Store, this is because the Data Store builder will only display the first 1,000 rows of data as a preview.

 When you query the Data Store with the 1 million row limit, you’ll query against all 1 million rows.
-The actual data store table will respect the limit you’ve set, but we don’t display all 1 million rows for performance reasons.
+The actual Stored Table will respect the limit you’ve set, but we don’t display all 1 million rows for performance reasons.